isc-projects/bind9/doc/arm/security.inc.rst

 Access to the dynamic update facility should be strictly limited.
-In earlier versions of BIND, the only way to do this was based on the IP address of the host requesting the update, by listing an IP address or network prefix in the ``allow-update`` zone option.
+In earlier versions of BIND, the only way to do this was based on the IP address of the host requesting the update, by listing an IP address or network prefix in the :any:`allow-update` zone option.
 This method is insecure, since the source address of the update UDP packet is easily forged.
-Also note that if the IP addresses allowed by the ``allow-update`` option include the address of a secondary server which performs forwarding of dynamic updates, the primary can be trivially attacked by sending the update to the secondary, which forwards it to the primary with its own source IP address - causing the primary to approve
+Also note that if the IP addresses allowed by the :any:`allow-update` option include the address of a secondary server which performs forwarding of dynamic updates, the primary can be trivially attacked by sending the update to the secondary, which forwards it to the primary with its own source IP address - causing the primary to approve